Bachelor of Science in Nursing (BSN) Traditional Track

 FACT or FICTION?
 It takes a 4.0 GPA to gain admission to the traditional BSN program.

 FICTION!
-If your admission score is in the 3.6–3.7 range and your TEAS Test score is a 65% or better you will be a competive applicant.
+If your admission score is in the 3.6–3.7 range and you have a proficient TEAS Test score of 58.7% or better you will be a competive applicant.
 Your chances of gaining admission are good but, it's always hard to predict exactly what it will take to get into the nursing major.

 FACT or FICTION?
 I’m so mixed up about the cumulative GPA and the admission score.
 Someone told me that if you don’t have at least a 3.1 cumulative GPA, don’t even bother to apply.